Rector Elisha Cole

 Berkshire County, Massachusetts February 4, 1787.
 His mother's family name was Merriman, born

-of northern Ohio, and settled upon a farm, where were born to them nine
+wilderness of northern Ohio, and settled upon a farm, where were born to them

-family removed to Oberlin, Ohio, where better facilities were afforded for
+father dying, the family removed to Oberlin, Ohio, where better facilities were

 Chagres; and two weeks more were consumed in crossing the isthmus, with the